 When she wasn’t digging in the sand in her backyard in New Mexico, Rebecca Mezoff grew up making dolls out of her dad’s old socks.
 Now she makes large-format tapestries and is often found weaving in her pajamas which she affectionately calls her “home pants”.
 She also creates courses she teaches online and occasionally she leaves the studio to teach weavers in the real world about color and technique in tapestry.
 You can find out more about her on her website and blog at http://www.rebeccamezoff.com.

 Rebecca’s work can be found in numerous public and private collections.
 She does work on commission and is currently under contract for two large commissions for private homes.
 She started her tapestry career as the apprentice of the late master tapestry artist, James Koehler.
 She has taught at Penland School of Crafts, Handweaver’s Guild of America’s Convergence, Interweave’s Yarn Fest, and for many regional conferences and guilds.
 She also runs her own tapestry masterclass retreats several times a year.
 She has written articles for Fiber Art Now, Tapestry Weaver, Spin Off, Handwoven, and Tapestry Topics and every New Years she considers writing a book proposal.
-This year she is actually doing it.
+In 2018 she did it and is working on a full-length book which will be out in 2020.